 A few years ago, I worked in a physician's office.
 This doctor was a specialist in treating HIV / AIDS and was one of the first doctors in the U.S. to specialize in this condition.
 He was involved in many of the clinical trials which led to life-saving medications.
 Working for him was truly a learning experience.
-One day, we had a lunch provided by a pharmaceutical rep. The lady said something along the lines of "Our product is better than our competitors product because it does not have such-and-such side effect."
+One day, we had lunch provided by a pharmaceutical rep. The lady said something along the lines of "Our product is better than our competitors' product because it does not have such-and-such side effect."
 Seemed like good information.
-However, this was red flag to the physician.
+However, this was a red flag to the physician.
 Politely, but extremely boldly, he advised the rep not to characterize one medication as better than the other.
-Instead, as healthcare providers we have to understand the features of the medication.
+Instead, as healthcare providers, we have to understand the features of the medication.
 Yes, it was a favorable feature that this medication did not have a specific side effect.
 However, a large group of patients could not take the medication for other reasons.
 And for them, the "competitors product" was clearly a better choice.
 To ignore such information would be a danger disservice to patients who needed the best information.

 Clean Eating vs. Whole Foods vs. Unprocessed Foods

 Merriam-Webster defines Whole Foods as "a natural food and especially an unprocessed one."

 "Whole Foods" also refers to the entire food - for example, a fresh orange is a whole food whereas orange juice is a processed product that does not contain all of the components of the whole food.

 A more in-depth description was first used in 1946: Whole food was defined as "mature produce of field, orchard, or garden without subtraction, addition, or alteration grown from seed without chemical dressing, in fertile soil manured solely with animal and vegetable wastes, and composts therefrom, and ground, raw rock and without chemical manures, sprays, or insecticides," having the intent to connect suppliers and the growing public demand for such food.